ryangreen6/Chumash_Predictive_Modeling/README.md

 The data used for this project is as follows:

 * Elevation Products (3DEP), 1 arc-second GeoTIFF Digital Elevation Models.
-4 tiles covering the Santa Barbara and Channel Islands area.
+4 tiles covering the Santa Barbara and Channel Islands area
-* Hydrography, National Hydrography Dataset, HU-4 Subregion Shapefile
+* Hydrography, National Hydrography Dataset, HU-4 Subregion Shapefile, Santa Barbara area